robotology-legacy/ihmc-ors-yarp/README.md

 yarprobotinterface --config launch-bridgeihmcors-sim.xml
 ~~~
 As the `gazebo_yarp_plugins` do no support launching a YARP device inside Gazebo itself, this configuration file connects
-the `bridgeIHMCORS` to the controlboards through a group of `remote_controlboard` devices.
+the `bridge_ihmc_ors` to the controlboards through a group of `remote_controlboard` devices.
 Clearly this is not ideal, but
 it is sufficient to testing.
 The ideal use of this plugin is to embed it in the `yarprobotinterface` that is running the
 controlboard devices exposing the functionalities of the robot.